 Get ready for LiquidPlanner’s new look!
 On Saturday, August 8, we’re rolling out one of our biggest updates ever: LiquidPlanner @Work.
-We’re super excited about this one, and want to tell you a bit about what’s to come and how to prepare your team so they can start realising the benefits from Day 1.
+We’re super excited about this one, and want to tell you a bit about what’s to come and how to prepare your team so they can start realizing the benefits from Day 1.

 Prior to joining the LiquidPlanner Customer Success Team, I was a LiquidPlanner customer for several years and an owner of a 100-member workspace.
 During that time, while I loved the new features that came my way, I learned that change takes some management if it’s going to stick and keep your team engaged.
 Just throwing new shiny things out to your team with no introductory information, and shouting “ta-da!” then heading off to lunch doesn’t cut it.